 2. Practice makes perfect

 Driving a car is not something that can be crammed and learned overnight.
 Passing a road test requires a long-term commitment to learning and practicing.
 Becoming a licensed driver also bears a huge responsibility to your safety and the safety of others – so, it’s best to take it seriously.
-Be sure to practice all driving manoeuvres (turning right on a red light, stopping at a stop sign, checking blind spots) and parking styles (parallel, backing in, pulling in).
-If you feel comfortable with all driving manoeuvres, you will be ready for anything your examiner may test you on!
+Be sure to practice all driving maneuvers (turning right on a red light, stopping at a stop sign, checking blind spots) and parking styles (parallel, backing in, pulling in).
+If you feel comfortable with all driving maneuvers, you will be ready for anything your examiner may test you on!

 3. Consult with your instructor

 Your instructor is qualified in assessing your learning needs.
 They may already know when you need more practice in a certain area, but should you feel uncomfortable or anxious for a particular part of the test, just let them know!
 They’re there to support you through this experience and can develop strategies to help you feel more confident going into your examination.

 4. The day before your road test